Trio headed to prison for drug conspiracy

 Judge Rodriguez previously sentenced Garza Jr., of Brownsville, to 240 months in federal prison.

 In handing down the sentences, Judge Rodriguez noted the serious nature of the meth trafficking.
 He also recognized Flores and Rodriguez’s role in providing the drugs from Mexico to Garza who sold it to his buyers in Louisiana for profit.
-The court also ordered a $100,000 money judgement against Garza and a $30,000 money judgement for Flores as forfeiture of the proceeds they earned from illegally selling the methamphetamine.
+The court also ordered a $100,000 money judgment against Garza and a $30,000 money judgement for Flores as forfeiture of the proceeds they earned from illegally selling the methamphetamine.

 In 2016, Garza bought approximately two kilograms of “ice” from Flores and enlisted Rodriguez to find a drug “mule” to get the meth load to Louisiana.
 Rodriguez recruited a young female from Brownsville to carry the drugs.
 Law enforcement intercepted the woman carrying the methamphetamine at a motel in Houston after bad weather kept the drug load from being carried all the way to Louisiana.